ugurcanvurgun/ugurcanvurgun.github.io/_posts/2025-10-25-ACG-EoE-LLM.md

 - Reducing manual chart review burden in clinical research
 - Scalable EHR-based phenotyping strategies

-The corresponding manuscript has also been submitted to *Clinical Gastroenterology and Hepatology* for peer review.

 If you're interested in this research or potential collaborations in AI applications for gastroenterology, please don't hesitate to reach out.